yuzisun/ai-gateway/docs/proposals/001-ai-gateway-proposal/proposal.md

 AI Gateway ExtProc controller watches the `LLMRoute` resource and perform the follow steps:
 - Reconciles the envoy gateway ext proc deployment and creates the extension policy.
 - Reconciles the envoy proxy deployment and attach the AWS credential if the provider is AWS.
-- Reconciles `LLMRoute` to configure the routing rules via `HTTPRoute` spec.
+- Reconciles `LLMRoute` to calculate the routing rules and generates the `HTTPRoute` resource applying the extension filter.

-When envoy gateway starts it builds the HTTP filter chain:
-- Rate limit filter
-- AWS signing filter
-- AI Gateway ExtProc filter
+AI Gateway extension server also watches the `LLMRoute`, `LLMSecurityPolicy` and `BackendTrafficPolicy` to dynamically update the xDS configuration for the rate limiting filter and aws signing filter.

 ### Data Plane